Fowler Theatre

-Fowler Theatre is a historic theater located at Fowler, Benton County, Indiana.
-It was built in 1940, and is a one-story, Art Deco style movie theater.
+Fowler Theatre is a historic theater located at Fowler, Indiana.
+It was built in 1940, and is a one-storey, Art Deco style movie theater.
 It is a red brick building on a concrete foundation and features the original marquee.
 The interior has Art Deco and Art Moderne decorative elements.

 It was listed on the National Register of Historic Places in 2004.